-Liam loves colored rice, so one morning we made a batch together.
-He did most of the shaking and color suggesting.
-Once it was dry, I separated it into containers and let him build his own bin.
-I gave him bowls, scoops, and gems to make his own creation.
-Rainbow soup anyone?
+You will love colored rice.
+Kids can totally help with most of the shaking and color suggesting.
+Once it’s dry, separate it into containers and let them build their own rainbow rice sensory bin.
+Give them bowls, scoops, and gems to make their own creation.

 6. Color Mixing with Water & Eyedroppers

 Color mixing, fine motor skills, and water.
 We love this one!
 I set out 6 little dollar store bowls on a cookie sheet and he helped me fill them with water.